 Rainforest frogs are the most diverse of all amphibians.
 There are 4,000 different frog species spread across 25 families living in all of the word’s habitats except polar regions.
+The pictured tree frog was photographed at the Tambopata Research Center in southern Peru.

 Rainforest frogs are particularly diverse and vary a lot in size from the tiny northern nursery frog (Cophixalus crepitans) of the Australian Wet Tropics to the largest frog on Earth, the goliath frog (Conraua goliath) that lives in the African rainforest of Camaroon and Equatorial Guinea.
 Goliath frogs grow to an impressive 32 cm with a weight of 3.3 kg.